Thursday, January 31, 2013

 With procedures less memory is required

-With macro more memory is required
+more memory is required

-Parameters can be passed in registers,
+be passed in

 memory locations or stack